pascalconfluent/agent_proxy/agent-proxy/README.md

 ### Request/Response Schema

-The proxy follows a **schema-first approach**, meaning it relies on Confluent's **Schema Registry** to validate request and response messages before exposing them through MCP and OpenAPI.
+The proxy follows a **schema-first approach**, meaning it relies on Confluent's **Schema Registry** to validate subscriptionRequest and subscriptionResponse messages before exposing them through MCP and OpenAPI.
 Currently, JSON schemas are used for defining and enforcing data structures.

 ### Request Schema

-Each request follows a structured schema stored in the Schema Registry.
-A valid request includes a **correlation ID** for tracking and a **payload** containing the requested operation.
+Each subscriptionRequest follows a structured schema stored in the Schema Registry.
+A valid subscriptionRequest includes a **correlation ID** for tracking and a **payload** containing the requested operation.

 ### Response Schema

 Responses must also conform to a registered schema, ensuring consistency and validation.
-The **correlation ID** must match the request for proper tracking.
+The **correlation ID** must match the subscriptionRequest for proper tracking.

 ## Resource Request/Response Schema Definition